Crisis Management Team Roles and Responsibilities

 - Human Resources

-This core group will help to analyze the circumstances, determine a plan of action, and implement it in order to minimize damages as a result of the crisis.
+This core group will analyze the circumstances, develop a plan of action, and implement it to minimize damage resulting from the crisis.

 Team attributes include: